Residential Home Inspection Interview Questions What to Ask to Find the Right Inspector

 CJR Answer: There are a lot of factors that can effect that.
 The size of the house, its age, and your involvement in the inspection.
 Time is not the goal.
 If we have to go to another inspection, we’ll split up and one of us will stay with you until your inspection is complete, no matter how long it takes.
 All that said, the average sized house takes about 3 to 5 hours including the debrief to you.

 7. How much does the home inspection cost?

-Note: If your shopping for cost, be careful.
+Note: If you’re shopping by cost, be careful.
 Choosing the cheapest (or most expensive) may not give you the best inspection.
-It seems logical, however, to ask the residential home inspector this question.
-In our area some inspectors charge by a percentage of the sales price, some charge by square footage.
+It seems logical, however, to ask the residential home inspector about cost.
+In our area some inspectors charge a percentage of the sales price, some charge by square footage.

 CJR Answer: Our prices are based on the size (in finished square feet) and location of your house.
 We also charge a little more for older houses as we tend to have to spend more time sorting through post construction changes in the house.
 Payment is due at the inspection.
 We accept cash or check.
 View our Price List here.

 In conclusion, you are looking for a residential home inspector you can trust.
-For someone who can articulate problems and put them into the correct context.
+You are looking for someone who can articulate problems and put them into the correct context.
 Listen for those traits as you conduct your interview.
 Remember, the interview is the last step in the process.
 Your other research has already led you to good candidates for your home inspection.

 Leave Your Review

 Want to leave a review, or read reviews from customers on this site?
 You’re in the right place!

 Awesome service!
 They were prompt, professional, very thorough, walked us thru their findings...
 Read more

 John, thanks so much.
 You guys did an awesome job, I’m really impressed with the thoroughness...
 Read more